Science Education: How to Make Science Fun

 You can’t learn science without experiments or hands-on activities.
 Sure, reading books about science, as well as biographies of famous scientists and inventors day-in and day-out, will give them knowledge.
 But never actually doing a science experiment or witnessing any scientific demonstrations is dull.

 Learning science is a full-on hands-on activity, period.
 But before that, find out what everyday issues affects and interest your students?
 Do they like hunting for exotic bugs?
 Are they interested in making a fake volcano using vinegar and baking soda?
 Do they want to create glow-in-the-dark germs?
-There are tons of projects like these they can do throughout the year.
+Be creative!
+There are tons of projects like these they can do to throughout the year.

 5. Read Biographies